scinos/edutrack-api/README.md

 If this doesn't solve the issue, you can try a hard reset: `docker-compose down --rmi all -v`.
 Warning: this will delete any local data, you'll start with an empty database.

+## Database

+If you need to connect the database from your host, use `localhost:15432`, using the credentials are stored in `.env`.
+If you already have PostgreSQL server running in that port, you can pass the env variable `DB_HOST_PORT` to change the port.
+For example, start with `DB_HOST_PORT=25432-compose up api` and connect to `localhost:25432` instead.

+You can use [DBeaver](https://dbeaver.io/download/) to connect to the database.
+Is a multi-platform open-source GUI to interact with many types of databases, including PostgreSQL.

+Every time the service starts it will create all needed tables _if they don't exist_.
+This means that if you change the model definition (eg: add a new column), you have to manually drop the table from the database and then restart the service so it gets recreated.